taitruong/android-capstone/Server/README.md

-## Running the Video Service Application
+## Running the Symptom Management Application

 To run the application:

-Right-click on the Application class in the org.magnum.mobilecloud.video package, Run As->Java Application
+Right-click on the Application class in the org.aliensource.symptommanagement.cloud package, Run As->Java Application

 To stop the application: